Impact of scalar NSI with off-diagonal parameters at DUNE and P2SO: Summary and conclusion

-Next we tried to understand how the sensitivities of these experiments get affected if one assumes the off-diagonal SNSI exists in Nature.
-Regarding the mass ordering sensitivity, we have shown that as $\eta$ increases from zero, the sensitivity initially increases and then decreases for the parameters $\eta_{e\mu}$ and $\eta_{e\tau}$, whereas for the parameter $\eta_{\mu\tau}$, it decreases continuously.
+Next, we tried to understand how the sensitivities of these experiments get affected if one assumes that the off-diagonal SNSI exists in Nature.
+Regarding the mass ordering sensitivity, we have shown that as $\eta_{\alpha \beta}$ increases from zero, the sensitivity initially decreases and then increases for the parameters $\eta_{e\mu}$ and $\eta_{e\tau}$, whereas for the parameter $\eta_{\mu\tau}$, it decreases continuously.
 We have explained this behaviour from the argument of degeneracies among different parameters.
-For CP sensitivity, the conclusions for the off-diagonal parameters are very similar as the diagonal parameters i.e., for some combinations of $|\eta|$ and $\phi$, the CP sensitivity of both the experiments can be very small or even they can vanish.
-As far as octant sensitivity is concerned, for the parameters $\eta_{e\mu}$ and $\eta_{e\tau}$, the sensitivity fluctuates until $\eta = 0.4$, after that as $\eta$ increases, sensitivity increases.
-For $\eta_{\mu\tau}$, a kink in the sensitivity can be observed around $\eta = 0.6$.
-Finally, regarding the precision of the atmospheric mixing parameters $\Delta m^2_{31}$ and $\theta_{23}$, we have found out that in the presence of off-diagonal SNSI, their sensitivity gets worsened as compared to the standard scenario.
-The effect is more prominent in the case of $\eta_{\mu\tau}$ for which the precision of $\Delta m^2_{31}$ deteriorates significantly.
+For CP sensitivity, the conclusions for the off-diagonal parameters are very similar as the diagonal parameters i.e., for some combinations of $|\eta_{\alpha \beta}|$ and $\phi_{\alpha \beta}$, the CP sensitivity of both the experiments can be very small or even they can vanish.
+Regarding octant sensitivity, for the parameters $|\eta_{e\mu}|$ and $|\eta_{e\tau}|$, we observe a peak around 0.4 whereas for $|\eta_{\mu\tau}|$, the sensitivity decreases steadily as $\eta$ increases.
+Finally, with respect to the precision of the atmospheric mixing parameters $\Delta m^2_{31}$ and $\theta_{23}$, we find that the presence of off-diagonal SNSI leads to a reduction in their sensitivity compared to the standard scenario, specially for $\theta_{23}$.
+When the phase of the complex $\eta$ parameter is fixed in the test spectrum, the deterioration in the precision of $\Delta m^2_{31}$ for the case $\eta_{\mu\tau}$ gets resolved.

 In conclusion, we would like to emphasize that if a non-zero off-diagonal SNSI exists in nature, it will alter the phenomenology of the long-baseline experiments in a very non-trivial way.
 For example, depending on the values of these parameters, they can either completely mimic the standard scenario or can wash out their CP sensitivity.
 Therefore, it is very important to look for the existence of this theory in the current and future data of the neutrino oscillation experiments.